A Gift of Cryptocurrency

 See how it works.

 For the past few years, Liam has given us a check for $10,000.
 This year, he realizes that the cryptocurrency he purchased three years ago as an investment has significantly increased in value.
 He decides to give us digital currency worth $10,000 that he purchased for $1,000.
-If Liam itemizes, he may be eligible to take a deduction for the full $10,000, even though $9,000 of it has never been taxed.
-In his 37% tax bracket, the tax savings are substantial.
+Since Liam’s other itemized deductions already exceed the 0.5%-of-AGI giving floor, he is eligible to take a deduction for the full $10,000 value of the cryptocurrency.
+However, because his tax bracket is 37%, his tax benefit is limited to 35%.
+Additionally, by donating appreciated cryptocurrency, he avoids paying capital gains tax on the $9,000 of unrealized gains.
+The tax savings are substantial.

 Consider your timing.